brevzin/brevzin.github.io/_posts/2019-04-13-ufcs-history.md

 - [P0301R0](https://wg21.link/p0301r0) (Maurer, Mar 2016): Wording paper for P0251.
 CS1, OR1.
 - [P0301R1](https://wg21.link/p0301r1) (Maurer, Mar 2016): This paper actually introduces a new function call introducer such that `.f(x, y)`{:.language-cpp} is the merged overload set (OR2+) of `f(x, y)`{:.language-cpp} and `x.f(y)`{:.language-cpp}, with `.x.f(y)`{:.language-cpp} being equivalent to `.f(x, y)`{:.language-cpp}.

 As you can see, there are lots of _different_ proposals here.
-One of them (P0301R0) for a vote in the Jacksonville meeting in March 2016 (non-member call syntax finds member functions only).
+One of them (P0301R0) went up for a vote in the Jacksonville meeting in March 2016 (non-member call syntax finds member functions only).
 You can see the results of that vote in the [minutes](https://wg21.link/n4586).
 The initial vote was:

 <table style="text-align:center">
 <tr><th>For</th><th>Abstain</th><th>Against</th></tr>